 In this article, we show you the structure of the cash flow statement and how you can use it in analyzing a company.

-The structure of the cash flow statement is as follows.
+The cash flow statement format is as follows.

 - Cash from Operating activities

 1. Cash from Operating Activities- The cash flow statement operating activities include sources of cash and application of cash.
 It gives details of how much of cash is generated from the day to day operations of the business through its products and services.
 The operating activities include daily cash flow from the business operations.
 These expenses include the following.